-In-app chat is typically used for private bidirectional chat and direct messaging between or more people.
 It takes place in social networks with activity feeds, native applications, and other digital products or marketplaces.
 In-app chat best practices involve multiple patterns for people to connect on a more personal level and discuss whatever interests they share.
 When applications and products have to chat embedded, their community stays connected, engaged, and retention is increased.

 Chat Delivers on the Need for Direct Communication

 Designers are leading the charge on how people are connecting and building relationships with the internet, providing a new layer of communication and decision making through smart chat app design.
 I hope to showcase a few in-app messaging examples from real companies that are solving real problems.

 I’m going to speculate that Thumbtacks massive growth is related to two prime things they did incredibly well with their user experience.
 First, they designed a fantastic onboarding experience, and they leveraged chat in their application as the central communication system.
 I think this makes them have one of the best in application chat designs.